sammieatkins/accessibility-course/accessibility-course/src/content/lessons/01_intro/WCAG.md

 ### Perceivable

 Can users actually sense the content?
-Perceivable means making sure there’s a way for everyone to access and understand what’s on the pagepage—no matter how they’re experiencing it.
+Perceivable means making sure there’s a way for everyone to access and understand what’s on the page—no matter how they’re experiencing it.
 If someone can’t see the screen, there should be alt text or screen reader support that communicates what’s going on.
 If there’s audio, there should be captions.
 If it can’t be perceived, it can’t be used.
 Simple as that.

 ### Operable

 Can users actually use the thing?
 Operable means all interactive parts of the site— links, buttons, forms—need to be functional for everyone, whether they’re using a mouse, keyboard, or assistive tech.
 That includes making sure there’s enough time to complete actions, avoiding flashy content that could trigger seizures, and making controls easy to reach and activate.
-If a user can’t operate your site, they’re locked out—even if all the content is technically there.

 ### Understandable